Olink Holding AB (publ) (NASDAQ:OLK) Issues FY 2021 Earnings Guidance

-Olink Holding AB (publ) (NASDAQ:OLK) updated its FY 2021 earnings guidance on Tuesday.
+Olink Holding AB (publ) (NASDAQ:OLK) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $- for the period.
 The company issued revenue guidance of $90 million-92 million.

-A number of research firms recently commented on OLK.
-Morgan Stanley dropped their price objective on Olink Holding AB (publ) from $40.00 to $38.00 and set an equal weight rating for the company in a research report on Friday, May 21st.
-SVB Leerink reiterated a buy rating on shares of Olink Holding AB (publ) in a research report on Sunday, June 6th.
-BTIG Research began coverage on Olink Holding AB (publ) in a research report on Monday, April 19th.
-They set a buy rating and a $44.00 price objective for the company.
-Finally, The Goldman Sachs Group began coverage on Olink Holding AB (publ) in a research report on Monday, April 19th.
-They set a neutral rating and a $42.00 price objective for the company.

 Olink Holding AB (publ) provides various products and services for academic, government, biopharmaceutical, biotechnology, and other institutions focused on life science research.
 Its products include Olink Explore for cardiovascular and metabolic diseases, oncology, neurology, or inflammation; Olink Target product line; and Olink Focus product line consists of custom developed solutions for customers that have identified a small number of proteins of interest to focus on.